 We recognise the importance of reading across the whole curriculum and its impact on the future success of pupils.
 Our pupils are taught to read confidently, fluently and with a good understanding.
 Pupils are encouraged to develop a habit of reading widely and often, for both pleasure and information through daily practise and whole school activities.
 Reading is at the heart of our curriculum and real texts are used to introduce topics across different subject areas including history, geography and science.
-Reading books are matched to pupils phonic knowledge and reading ability.
+Reading books are matched to each pupil’s phonic knowledge and reading ability.
 The Herts progression of skills is used to ensure development across the whole school.

-We use a wide range of Pupils are encouraged to use the school and class libraries to widen their reading experience.
+Pupils are encouraged to use the school and class libraries to widen their reading experience.
 Regular adult led story telling enables pupils to access literature that is beyond their own reading level; this includes shared reading with parents and carers who attend the weekly drop-in reading sessions in EYFS.

 Throughout our curriculum pupils are given many opportunities to articulate their learning during the school day and to speak in front of different audiences including Parish Mass, Class assemblies, performances for parents and reporting to the governing body.
 HfL English planning is used to ensure a clear progression of skills building to clear end points at the end of each year.

 Whole school writing projects promote this through a shared book focus.
 Planned first hand, real life experiences for all pupils enhance and inspire purposeful writing and equip our pupils with the knowledge and cultural capital they need to achieve.

 All teachers have a good knowledge of the English curriculum.
 The English subject leaders ensure that teachers have a deep understanding of the sequence of learning and end points.
 Regular staff meeting time is allocated to updating knowledge and understanding of the curriculum.
 Best practice is shared and through pupil voice new initiatives are implemented.